Who is eligible?

 - an EU student

-- eligible for an NHS Disabled Students' Allowance (this is a separate scheme)
+- eligible for an NHS Disabled Students' Allowance, which is a separate scheme

 - getting equivalent support from another funding source, such as their university or a social work bursary